iwang2/P1_shell/README.md

 Penn Wu, Ida Wang

 ### Features
-Pass a string of arguments (1 set of commands) to be executed.
+Pass one or more commands in a single line to be executed.

 ### Failed Features
 We have not yet attempted the semicolon thing, as well as `cd` and `exit`.
 Basically, we only have two functions so testing the executing of a command from a string only happens in the main file, not from terminal input.